vadimcn/codelldb/MANUAL.md

 you may toggle this behavior using **Toggle Pointee Summaries** command.
 Another way to display raw pointer address is to add the pointer variable to Watch panel and specify an explicit format, as described in the previous section.

-## LLDB Commands
-To access LLDB features not exposed via the VS Code UI, you may enter [LLDB commands](http://lldb.llvm.org/tutorial.html) directly into the Debug Console.

-If you would like to evaluate an expression instead, prefix it with '`?`', e.g. `?a+b`.

 ## Expressions